BenjaminMpoyi/ws_to_kafka/README.md

 }
 ```

-Most of this is just boilerplate: `serializer[T]` constructs a Kafka `Serializer[T]` for any type that can be written to a Json object. `deserializer[T]` constructs a Kafka `Deserializer[T]` for any type that can be read from a Json object.
+Most of this is just boilerplate: `serializer[T: Writes]` constructs a Kafka `Serializer[T]` for any type that can be written to a Json object. `deserializer[T: Reads]` constructs a Kafka `Deserializer[T]` for any type that can be read from a Json object.
 Now that we have a way to serialize and deserialize `Events` (which, via the implicit `Format` type class instance created earlier can be read from and written to Json objects), let's build something to handle publishing and consuming streams of messages.

 ```scala
 case class KafkaServiceConf(bootstrapServers: String)